rjzollinger/ColorTyper/README.md

 # ColorTyper
-To play the game, use the .exe located at WindowsBuild/Color Typer.exe
+To play on Windows, use the .exe located at WindowsBuild/Color Typer.exe To play on OS X, use the folder OSXBuild.app